emmarklein/RNAseq_pipeline/README.md

 https://hbctraining.github.io/Intro-to-rnaseq-hpc-O2/lessons/03_alignment.html

 ## SRA download
 Let’s start with raw FASTQ files (.fastq).
 These files contain our sequencing information!
 We can download Sequence Read Archive (SRA) data from: https://www.ncbi.nlm.nih.gov/sra.
 This site stores raw sequencing data and alignment information.
+I will be using SRR8615934 as example data!

 ```
-function test() {
-  console.log("notice the blank line before this function?");
-}
+module load sratoolkit
+prefetch --max-size 1000000000000 --force all -q SRR8615934
 ```